Make a splash this summer with these sizzling new games, crafts, and ideas that’ll make kids come back for more.

 To solve summer staff recruiting problems, we created the “20-20-20” program.

 Our kids, ages 3 through sixth grade begin with 20 minutes of singing and worship each Sunday.
 Then we form two groups (you could have more if needed).
-Our little guys go to their classroom for 20 minutes for their lesson on the day’s Scripture, while the older kids come to the children’s library for a craft or activity related to the day’s theme.
+Our little kids go to their classroom for 20 minutes for their lesson on the day’s Scripture, while the older kids come to the children’s library for a craft or activity related to the day’s theme.
 After 20 minutes, the younger kids come in for their activity time and the older ones move to their classroom for their lesson.

 The teachers love this because they only have to prepare what they enjoy doing.
 They also only have to prepare 20 minutes worth of material each week.
 The teachers are happy, the children love it because they’re moving and more active during church school, and I’m able to be more involved in the entire program.